MIE-101: Lead immuno-oncology candidate

 Checkpoint inhibitors as a stand-alone therapy can provide significant life changing benefit for many cancer patients, however the majority of patients have incomplete or even no response to therapy.
 Why and how patients respond to checkpoint inhibitors appears to be determined by the immunological status of the environment within their cancer.
 Scientists and clinicians in immunotherapy describe tumors as either immunologically “cold” meaning the immune system in the tumor is suppressed or they are immunologically “hot” indicating that the local tumor immune response is more active and thus can respond more readily to checkpoint inhibitor treatment.

-Mosaic IE’s MIE-101 program is based on a CPMV nanoparticle that was carefully selected because of its features that allow it to stimulate a particularly strong immune response when delivered into the tumor.
+Mosaic’s MIE-101 program is based on a CPMV nanoparticle that was carefully selected because of its features that allow it to stimulate a particularly strong immune response when delivered into the tumor.
 Despite the fact that the nanoparticle is non-infectious, the immune cells inside the tumor immediately sees it as a foreign entity because of its structural characteristics and genetic material.
 The approximately one trillion nanoparticles delivered with each injection cause the innate immune cells to immediately signal the local immune system into action resulting in what is effectively a call to arms.
 The activated immune response inside the tumor results in an attack on the nanoparticle but also results in the destruction of tumor cells leading to the release of tumor antigens that trigger a further anti-tumor immune response.

-In preclinical studies, MIE-101 has been combined with other current standard of care treatments including chemotherapy, radiation and checkpoint inhibitors to further boost the effect of treatment.
+In preclinical studies, MIE-101 has been combined with other current standard of care treatments including chemotherapy, radiation and checkpoint treatments to further boost the effect of treatment.
 The studies have validated the potential of combination therapy that can result in complete destruction of the primary tumor, destruction of other tumors via the abscopal effect and even protection against re-challenge with the same tumor type.
 We expect to advance MIE-101 into human clinical studies in 2022.

 Single agent and combination with anti-PD-1 enhance survival and immune activation in ovarian ID8 model